2E0PGS/blog/_posts/2018-08-05-lowercase-all-the-things.md

 After much research and consideration I settled on a general naming convention for my files on my filesystem.
 That convention is lowercase-hyphencase.
 So words are all lowercase and are separated by a hyphen.
 Example `my-magic-text-file.txt`.
 Notice how the only special character is a fullstop designating the beginning of the file type extension.
 I choose to always append a file extension where possible.

 Numbers may also be present for date stamps or version numbers.
 Example `2019-05-25-gardening-notes.md`.
 Notice how the date goes first, this is to aid with sorting/ordering in a directory listing.
+I use [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) date formats.

 Many subfolders may also contain a `README.md` which hold metadata.
 This is normally a description of the folder structure if it's unusual.